 How to Compost

-Most people think composting is as simple as throwing all food and garden waste into a container and leaving it there for a couple of years.
-While you will get compost that way, you can produce much better compost and get it much more quickly if you follow these simple guidelines for the perfect recipe.
+While you will indeed get compost that way, you can produce much better compost and get it much more quickly if you follow these simple guidelines for the perfect recipe.

 The ingredients you add to a compost heap contain carbon and nitrogen.
 The ratio of carbon to nitrogen determines whether we label it a ‘green’ or a ‘brown’.